Morsmalleo/AhMyth/README.md

 Give this repository a ⭐ to support our work.

-Contributions are more than welcome, as AhMyth will continue to be maintained until it has reached its goal of being of being to provide more payload options for multiple platforms other than just Android (i.e `.exe/.msi`, `.php` etc).
+Contributions are more than welcome, as AhMyth will continue to be maintained until it has reached its goal of being able to provide more payload options for multiple platforms other than just Android (i.e `.exe/.msi`, `.php` etc).
 #